laravel/docs/artisan.md

 <a name="signal-handling"></a>
 ## Signal Handling

 As you may know, operating systems allow signals to be sent to running processes.
-As an example, the `SIGTERM` signal is the normal way for an operating system to politely ask a program to terminate.

-If you wish to catch signals in your Artisan console commands and execute code when they occur, you may use the `trap` method:
+For example, the `SIGTERM` signal is how operating systems ask a program to terminate.
+If you wish to listen for signals in your Artisan console commands and execute code when they occur, you may use the `trap` method:

     /**
      * Execute the console command.